-To evaluate the impact of wind resources on NYISO installed reserve requirements, the study started with the New York State Reliability Council (NYSRC) Installed Reserve Margin Study for the 2010-2011 Capability Year.
-The NYSRC base case had an installed reserve margin of 17.9% to meet loss-of-load-expectation (LOLE) criteria of 0.1 days per year.
+To evaluate the impact of wind resources on NYISO installed reserve requirements, the study started with the New York State Reliability Council (NYSRC) Installed Reserve Margin2 Study for the 2010-2011 Capability Year.3 The NYSRC base case had an installed reserve margin of 17.9% to meet loss-of-load-expectation (LOLE) criteria of 0.1 days per year.
 That base case was updated to bring the installed wind resources to the full 8 GW of wind studied.
 The analysis of a system with this level of installed wind resulted in the following findings.

-Finding One - The addition of 8 GW of wind resources to the NYSRC base case reduced the LOLE from the 0.1 days per year to approximately 0.02 days per year.
+Finding One - All other things being equal, the addition of 8 GW of wind resources to the NYSRC base case reduced the LOLE from the 0.1 days per year to approximately 0.02 days per year.

-Finding Two - At criteria, the NYISO reserve margin would have to increase from its current level of 18% to almost 30% with 8 GW of nameplate wind as part of the resource mix.
+Finding Two - To meet the required reliability criteria, the NYISO reserve margin would have to increase from its current level of 18% to almost 30% with 8 GW of nameplate wind as part of the resource mix.
 This was determined by using the methodology of removing capacity to bring the system to criteria and adding transfer capability in order for the wind plants to qualify for Capacity Rights Interconnection Service (CRIS).
 However, it should be noted that the NYISO's capacity market requires load serving entities to procure unforced capacity (UCAP) and capacity is derated to its UCAP value for purchase.
 As a result the total amount UCAP that needs to be purchased to meet reliability criteria remains essentially unchanged.
-The increase in reserve margin is because on capacity basis 1 MW of wind is equivalent to approximately 0.2 MW of conventional generation.
+The increase in reserve margin is because on capacity basis 1 MW of wind is equivalent to approximately 0.2 MW to 0.3 MW of conventional generation.
 Therefore, it requires a lot more installed wind to provide the same level of UCAP as a conventional generator.
 This results in an increase in the installed reserve margin which is computed on an installed nameplate basis.